Financial support services

 What kind of financial support is available to me?

 Money can be one of the biggest causes of worry and stress for everyone.
-We understand that when you have experienced sexual assault, domestic and family violence, those worries can be even greater.
+We understand that when you have experienced domestic, family and sexual violence, those worries can be even greater.

 In Australia there are many services that can help you figure out solutions to your financial problems.
 You do not need to feel trapped in a violent situation because of money or financial worries.

 Below are some of the options for help and support.
-There are many more listed on the Money Smart website.
+You can find more support services by searching our Service Directory or through the Money Smart website.

-If you urgently need help with living expenses there are organisations that can help you with:
+If you need help with living expenses there are organisations that can help you with:

 If you need this kind of support, you can: